enthali/GContrl/README.md

-Garrage Door Opener
+Garage Door Opener
-This is the android app to the Drachen-Fels Garrage Door Opener.
+This is the android app to the Drachen-Fels Garage Door Opener System.

 System Setup